 resources, goals, and expectations at the corporate executive level.
 Furthermore, he is tasked with being the resident

-client expert, acquiring deep knowledge of the client’s corporate goals, challenges, and nuances and providing
+client expert, acquiring a deep knowledge of the client’s corporate goals, challenges, and nuances, and providing

 broader insight into industry trends.